designforliterature/web/README.md

 # Design for Literature
-##### Copyright (c) 2014 Ruben Kleiman under Creative Commons Attribution-ShareAlike 4.0 International License.
+Copyright (c) 2014 Ruben Kleiman under Creative Commons Attribution-ShareAlike 4.0 International License.
-##### This work is licensed under the Creative Commons Attribution-ShareAlike 4.0 International License.
+This work is licensed under the Creative Commons Attribution-ShareAlike 4.0 International License.
-##### To view a copy of this license, visit http://creativecommons.org/licenses/by-sa/4.0/ or send a letter
-##### to Creative Commons, 444 Castro Street, Suite 900, Mountain View, California, 94041, USA.
+To view a copy of this license, visit http://creativecommons.org/licenses/by-sa/4.0/ or send a letter to Creative Commons, 444 Castro Street, Suite 900, Mountain View, California, 94041, USA.

 ![Design For Literature](public/images/dfl-icon-250.png "Design For Literature")

 Currently working on the first version (0.1.0).
-Aiming for a demo of some of the features by April 7, 2014.
+Demo of some of the features now available (April 7, 2014).
 (See *Roadmap*, below.)

 Information about this project: http://designforliterature.com or <info@designforliterature.com>.